cosmoskaluga/De-novo-transcriptome-assembly-HW/HW.md

 ```

 ## Read filtering
-Befor we start with assembly, it worth to remove adapters and low-quality reads from the raw .fastq files.
-To do this, we will run `TrimGalore` tool:
+The first step is to remove adapters and low-quality reads from the raw .fastq files.
+To do this, run `TrimGalore` tool:

 ``` bash
 trim_galore --cores 2 --paired --gzip --fastqc --fastqc_args "-t 2" --output_dir data_filtered data/1.R1.fq.gz data/1.R2.fq.gz
 ```
-`--fastqc` argument means that we also want to perform quality assesement of filtered reads via `FastQC` using two computational cores (as specified by `--fastqc_args "-t 2"`).
+where `--fastqc` argument means that we also want to perform quality assesement of filtered reads via `FastQC` using two computational cores (as specified by `--fastqc_args "-t 2"`).

 ## Run Trinity